Taverne

 The Terroir Argument in Swiss German Cooking

 Taverne's single formal recognition, an award for Expression of the Terroir, is a meaningful signal when read against the Swiss dining context.
 Terroir, as a culinary concept, is most legibly applied when geography is specific and traceable.
 In the Zürich Unterland, where Regensberg sits above the surrounding farmland and vineyards, the sourcing logic writes itself.
-The region produces wine along the Zürichsee slopes and in the Rafzerfeld plain, and its farms supply what Swiss German kitchens have always drawn from: pork, game in season, root crops, and the dairy that moves from cow to cheese to table with minimal distance.
+The region produces wine along the Zürichsee slopes and in the Rafzerfeld plain, and its farms supply what Swiss German kitchens have always drawn from: pork, game in season, root crops, and dairy with minimal distance from producer to table.

 The distinction between a venue that calls itself regional and one that actually demonstrates terroir in the glass and on the plate is not trivial.
 At the €€€€ end of the Swiss market, houses like Cheval Blanc by Peter Knogl in Basel or Einstein Gourmet in Sankt Gallen construct terroir arguments through refined technique and precise sourcing documentation.
 Taverne's approach, operating within the Beiz format rather than the tasting-menu format, makes the same claim through different means: proximity, simplicity, and a room that is itself an artifact of the place it serves.